 The “power of positive thinking” is a popular concept, and sometimes it can feel a little cliché.
 But the physical and mental benefits of positive thinking have been demonstrated by multiple scientific studies.
-Positive thinking can give you more confidence, improve your mood, and even reduce the likelihood of developing conditions such as hypertension, depression and other stress-related disorders.
+A positive mindset can give you more confidence, improve your mood, and even reduce the likelihood of developing conditions such as hypertension, depression and other stress-related disorders.

 All this sounds great, but what does the “power of positive thinking” really mean?